danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

 // -- PPL Data size req
 // PBR block sizes
 // XTCE Schemas / CCSDS Packet Library
-The packets onboard STRATHcube can be grouped into two distinct types: Telemetry, those that are required for the continued functioning of the spacecraft, such as information regarding battery state or the orientation of the craft.
+The packets onboard STRATHcube can be grouped into two distinct types.
+The first is telemetry, those that are required for the continued functioning of the spacecraft, such as information regarding battery state or the orientation of the craft.
 The second being payload packets, such as the measured IQ signals during an observation period.

 Of the two types, telemetry packets are more important and make up a much smaller proportion of total data sent.
 These telemetry packets are to be compressed using the POCKET or POCKET+ algorithm.
 This may occur on the SDR, but is more likely to be done in advance on the #acr("OBC").

 To maximise datarates, it is possible to group packets into classes, and apply rules for #acr("BER") seperately for each class.
 For instance, the primary payload data may be transmitted with a #acr("BER") target of $10^-5$, and the telemetry data with a target of $10^-9$.
 The exact targets should be subject of future analysis, as retransmission of primary payload data could be extremely costly due to large block sizes.

-== Fragmentation
+== Fragmentation <fragmentation-section>
 //TODO: Reference OPS-SAT FAPEC re chunk size
-The spectrum data recorded by the PBR will be compressed using the FAPEC algorithm, which outputs data in "chunks".
-These chunks typically have a fixed size, which could be from 4kB to 384 MB and give the minimum size of the packet.
-The maximum #acr("DFL") for DVB-S2 is 58,112 bits, or 7264 Bytes, only possible when using the highest modulation and coding rates which are not expected to be feasible for much of the mission.
-Therefore, a mechanism for fragmenting these packets across multiple frames is required.
+The FAPEC algorithm was one of the options identified for compression of the #acr("PBR") data, which outputs data in "chunks".
+These chunks typically have a fixed size, ranging from 4kB to 384 MB @de_mora_image_2022.
+If the compressed data is corrupted, only those chunks containing errors need to be corrected, therefore, the selection of chunk size provides a logical minimum packet size.
+The maximum #acr("DFL") for DVB-S2 is 58,112 bits, or 7264 Bytes.
+This is only possible when using the highest modulation and coding rates, which are not expected to be feasible for much of the mission.
+For this reason, it was deemed likely that the #acr("PBR") data packets would require fragmentation across multiple frames.

 #acr("GSE") will be used for this purpose, as it is specifically designed for DVB-S2 transmission.
 A #acr("GSE") packet has the following structure: